nadavmatalon/ADS1110/README.md

 ```

+## I2C COMMUNICATION RESULT CODES

+0 ...
+Success (no error)
+1 ...
+Buffer overflow
+2 ...
+Address sent, NACK received
+3 ...
+Data send, NACK received
+4 ...
+Other error (lost bus arbitration, bus error, etc.)
+5 ...
+Timed-out while trying to become Bus Master
+6 ...
+Timed-out while waiting for data to be sent

 ## RUNNING THE EXAMPLE SKETCH

 1) Hook-up the ADS1110 to the Arduino as explained above.
-2) If you like, connect a 10K potentiometer to the ADS1110 V+ PIN (potentimeter's first pin goes to GND,
+2) If you like, connect a 10K potentiometer to the ADS1110 V+ PIN (the pot's first pin goes to GND,
 middle pin to V+, and third pin to 5V).
 3) Upload the sketch to the Arduino.
 4) Open the Serial Communications Window (make sure the baud-rate is set to 9600).
-5) You should be able to see detailed feedback from running each of the possible functions of the library
+5) You should be able to see detailed feedback from running each of the possible methods of the library
 (when you get to the part where readings are carried out, play with the potentiomer to check out changes
 in the readings based on the input voltage).